 Here is the list of the best value investing books worth reading for stock market investors.

 Warren Buffett considers this one as the best book ever written on investing (check the cover with Warren Buffett’s comment).
 And, I agree!!
 This book contains tons of important concepts to build a foundation of value investing.

 The author of this book- Benjamin Graham is considered the father of investing.
 He’s famously credited for popularizing the concept of value investing in the investing population.
 Coincidentally, he was also the mentor of Warren Buffett at Columbia Business School.

 After graduation, Graham hired Warren Buffett to work (and learn) in his investing firm.
 Warren Buffett inherited the principles of value investing from Benjamin Graham, which later helped him to build a great fortune and becoming one of the most successful stock market investors of all time.

 This book contains a number of time-tested lessons like investment vs speculation, the margin of safety, the concept of Mr market (the fictional manic-depressive character), different approaches for defensive and enterprise (aggressive) investors etc. Many people consider this book as the bible of value investing.

-Overall, this is definitely one of the best value investing books and for the serious investors- this is a must read.
+Overall, this is definitely one of the best value investing books and for serious investors- this is a must-read.
 If you want to build a strong value investing foundation, I’ll highly recommend you to read this book.

 You can read the complete book review of The intelligent investor here.